-South Park Imaginationland review
+South Park Imaginationland full review

 Fans of South Park will recognise Imaginationland as the three-part story that won an Emmy Award in 2008.
 It’s also been turned into a game for the iPhone and iPod touch.
 And though it has the feel of a game assembled by a committee of executives with an eye toward promoting a franchise, South Park: Imaginationland ends up working well as a platform/puzzle game.

 Players help Butters bounce and fly through more than 60 levels while collecting rainbow tokens within a given time limit.
 Butters also has to avoid traps, such as bombs and spikes.